Baa14453/daskeyboard-applet-minecraft-server-status/README.md

 ## Running tests

-- I didn't write any tests because I don't know how.
+1. Launch a Minecraft server or locate one you want to use for testing.

+2. Edit `test/config.json` and input the IP address of your Minecraft server.

+3. Run `yarn test`.

+4. Other settings inside `config.json` can be modified to reflect different return values from a Minecraft server.

 ## Contributions

  - [`mc-server-status` library by janispritzkau](https://github.com/janispritzkau/mc-server-status) which does all the hard work.

- - Major JavaScript consultancy by [JF908](https://github.com/jf908/)
+ - Major JavaScript consultancy provided by [JF908](https://github.com/jf908/)

+ - [This useful blog](https://codeburst.io/how-to-test-javascript-with-mocha-the-basics-80132324752e) on writing Mocha tests

 ## Corporate jargon